 Wonderful skeleton painted clay candle holders for your altar to celebrate Day of the Dead.
 Mexico.

-Skeleton Band & Muertos Ofrenda candelabras (top row).
+TOP row: Skeleton Band & Muertos Ofrenda candelabras (out)

-Solo musico, Skeleton Musico Trio & Two Skeleton musicos (middle row).
+MIDDLE row: Solo musico (out), Skeleton Musico Trio (out) & Two Skeleton musicos.

 The epitome of folk ark using recycled cans, hammered with intricate designs and painted with automotive paints all to delight the venerated Virgin.
 Comes with tea light.
 When lit the entire shrine shimmers.
 4" x 7" x 2.5" deep.
 Mexico.